Metropolis of Chalcedon: Byzantine era

 In 451, the year that the local Ecumenical Council took place, the bishopric of Chalcedon was promoted to a metropolis.
 It was the third oldest metropolis in the region of Bithynia, in northwestern Asia Minor, after Nicaea and Nicomedia, while its prelate officially styled as Exarch of all Bithynia.

 A number of metropolitans and bishops of Chalcedon participated in the Byzantine Iconoclasm dispute, during the 8th–9th centuries.
-Some of them martyred and are venerated by the Orthodox Church, like the metropolitans Nicetas, Kosmas and John.
-In 858 the local metropolitan Basil, due to his participation in the Photian schism, was released from his duties by Patriarch Photios.
+Some of them were martyred and are venerated by the Orthodox Church, like Metropolitans Nicetas, Kosmas and John.
+In 858 the local metropolitan, Basil, due to his participation in the Photian schism, was released from his duties by Patriarch Photios.
 However, later, in 869–870, after the restoration of patriarch Ignatios, Basil returned to the metropolitan throne where he remained until 877.

-Later, ca. 1100, metropolitan Leo was involved in ecclesiastical issues and was accused for heresy.
-He also accused Emperor Alexios I Komnenos for sacrilege and iconoclasm, because he allowed the melting of religious gold and silver objects in order to sustain his war effort.
+Later, ca. 1100, Metropolitan Leo was involved in ecclesiastical issues and was accused of heresy.
+He also accused Emperor Alexios I Komnenos of sacrilege and iconoclasm, because he allowed the melting of religious gold and silver objects in order to sustain his war effort.

-Due to the long tradition of Saint Euphemia and its association with the area of Chalcedon, the local metropolitans claimed and occasionally succeeded to control a number of churches and shrines dedicated to her in the region of Constantinople.
+Due to the long tradition of Saint Euphemia and its association with the area of Chalcedon, the local metropolitans claimed and occasionally succeeded in controlling a number of churches and shrines dedicated to her in the region of Constantinople.

 Ottoman period

 During the 14th century, the metropolitan see remained vacant, due to the Ottoman conquest of the region.
-However, it was reorganised in the 15th century, possibly after the Fall of Constantinople and the subsequent incorporation of the Ecumenical Patriarchate into the millet system of the Ottoman society.
+However, it was reorganized in the 15th century, possibly after the Fall of Constantinople and the subsequent incorporation of the Ecumenical Patriarchate into the millet system of Ottoman society.
 The first recorded metropolitan of that time was Joseph, in 1477.
 The following years the jurisdiction of the metropolis was extended to the east.
 During the late 17th century the see of the diocese was transferred to Kuzguncuk (Ermoulianai, Chrysokeramos), where it remained until 1855.
-At that period a number of monasteries were established, like the one of Saint Panteleemon, which was declared Stauropegic.
+At that period a number of monasteries were established, like the one of Saint Panteleimon, which was declared Stauropegic.

-The metropolitan of Chalcedon was one of the five Elder metropolitans from the wider region of Constantinople, the other being those of nearby Herakleia, Cyzicus, Nicaea, and Nicomedia.
+The metropolitan of Chalcedon was one of the five Senior metropolitans from the wider region of Constantinople, the other being those of nearby Herakleia, Cyzicus, Nicaea, and Nicomedia.
 Following an Ottoman decree of 1757 they had to be always present in the Holy Synod of the Ecumenical Patriarchate and had direct access to the Ottoman Sultan, to whom they announced the election of the new Ecumenical Patriarch.

-From the mid-19th century the local metropolis prospered thanks to the significant population increase and economic development of the local Orthodox population.
-In 1855 the see of the metropolitan returned to Chalcedon during the primateship of metropolitan Gerasimos.
+From the mid-19th century, the local metropolis prospered thanks to the significant population increase and economic development of the local Orthodox population.
+In 1855 the see of the metropolitan returned to Chalcedon during the primateship of Metropolitan Gerasimos.
 Moreover, the newly erected church of Saint Euphemia became the new cathedral.
 The metropolitan mansion was built near the cathedral in 1902.